TimBest/travel-blog/_posts/_drafts/2022-07-04-serengeti-to-zanzibar.md

 Flying out of the Seronera Airport was a unique airport experience for us.
 We walked to the plain across the runways alongside a cart with our checked bags.
 Our plane was one of the largest flying out of the airport.
 Seating a whopping 30 people.
 Being one of the first on the plain we were able to snag a window seat on the side of the plane that would give us a view of mnt Kilimanjaro.

 The takeoff was surprisingly smooth.
 Once in the air, we got a spectacular view of the park.
 From here we were able to see all of the roads and the migration trails the animals take.
-We have fun looking for groups of cars, following the trails and trying to find the lodges we stayed at
+We have fun looking for groups of cars, following the trails, and trying to find the lodges we stayed at

 Once we got to Kilimanjaro Katherine had fun trying to capture it with the telephoto lens and ended up taking close to 100 photos.
 We enjoyed looking at the mountain from this perspective after having summited.